ceford/cefjdemos-data-jdm-help-en/articles/users/user-notes-categories.md

 ## Description

-This screen shows a list of user note categories.
+The *User Notes: Categories* page shows a list of user note categories.

 ### Common Elements